-IT IS FURTHER ORDERED that the Applicant's Request be APPROVED,
+IT IS FURTHER ORDERED that the Applicant's Request be APPROVED, subject to the following additional Condition Numbers 16 and 17:

 - 16.1 That prior to commencement of quarry operations on Quarry Site "C," the Applicant shall submit an archaeological inventory survey of Quarry Site "C" to the State Historic Preservation Division for their review and shall comply with their subsequent comments. - 17.
 That the new quarry operations on Quarry Site "C" shall be confined to the area identified as Quarry Site "C" on the attached Exhibit "A" entitled Plan Showing Hawaiian Cement Quarry Mining Sites (Revised December 13, 2013).